-About me: I’m a 50-something American woman who’s spent the vast majority of my adult life planning travel.
+About me: I’m an American woman who’s spent the vast majority of my adult life planning travel.
 At 23, post-law school, my first big trip-planning project was a multiple month backpacking trip through Europe with my brother.
-Later travels in Europe, North and South America, and the Caribbean with my 1st husband fell to me to plan as well…not a chore; just something I love.
+Later travels in Europe, North and South America, and the Caribbean with my 1st husband fell to me to plan as well…not a chore, just something I love.
 When I found myself widowed with two young sons (ages 5 and 9), I moved with them to Paris and spent the next 3 years maximizing that wonderful French holiday schedule exploring Europe and Northern Africa.
-(As a friend said, I was renting apartments when renting apartments wasn’t cool.
+(This was long before AirBnB.
+As a friend said, I was renting apartments when renting apartments wasn’t cool.
 It’s a great way to experience a city, especially with children.)
 We also explored as many nooks and crannies of our beloved Paris as possible.
-After 4 years back in the States, my younger son and I moved back to Paris for another year at his request.
+After four years back in the States, my younger son and I returned to Paris for another year at his request.
 (Some “sacrifices” of motherhood are easier than others!)
 I traveled in 40+ countries with my boys on 5 continents, mostly on our own, but sometimes mixing in tours or cruises.
-On last count, I’ve visited 60+ countries…and there’s still so much to see!
+On last count, I’ve visited over 90 countries and there’s still so much to see!

-After 12 years of widowhood, with my boys now young men, I’ve remarried the truly awesome David, who’s my companion in life and wanderlust.
-David took early retirement 3 years ago.
+After twelve years of widowhood, with my boys grown, I remarried to the truly awesome David, who’s my companion in life and wanderlust.
+David took early retirement in 2013.
 We put everything in storage and began what we call our “vagabond period.”
 We kicked it off with 5 months in Paris, followed by a month in a little house on the beach in Barbados.
-Since then, we’ve traveled 40-60% of each year, interspersing our own travels with house- and pet-sitting, something we really enjoy and a wonderful way to be more than a tourist.
+After that, save during the pandemic, we traveled 40-60% of each year, interspersing our own travels with house- and pet-sitting, something we really enjoy and a wonderful way to be more than a tourist.
 I’m a meticulous travel researcher, both by nature and because I know we get the best value, have the least hassles, waste less precious travel time, and get to do/see the most intriguing things when we plan ahead.
 This doesn’t mean I plan every second; it means I try to anticipate the must-do practical stuff [currency, transport, allowing for local holidays, a roof over our head, local internet/phone, etc.] so we can get that out of the way as quickly as possible.
 I am ever grateful for all the kind people on the Internet who take the time to post their experiences and advice.
 My own pleasure in sharing tips I learn along the way has resulted in my being a top 1% TripAdvisor reviewer, a top AirBnB guest, and the recipient of a fairly steady stream of requests for info from friends and friends of friends.

-Extensive research for an upcoming 2.5-month Asia ramble–and the usual frustration of being unable to find some information that would sure make things easier–finally inspired me to get this blog started.
+Extensive research for a 2.5-month Asia ramble in Fall 2016–and the usual frustration of being unable to find some information that would make things easier–finally inspired me to get this blog started.
 I love sharing pics on Facebook with family and friends, but I wanted somewhere to share the practical stuff, too.
-It seemed a shame to let all my research (and our soon-to-be-gained, on-the-ground knowledge in Asia) go to waste.
+It seemed a shame to let all my research and on-the-ground knowledge go to waste.
 Hopefully, there’ll be something here for travelers and armchair tourists alike.

 Looking forward to sharing,